guptahimDub/OnlineJavaTest/README.md

 `mvn clean install` - under JavaProject/client

-3. war file will be created under the target folder - client\target\onlineTodoList.war
+3. The `war` file will be created under the target folder - client\target\onlineTodoList.war

 ## Usage
 Deploy the generated war file on the Tomcat server.
 The application can be accessible using the below URL.